garyng/design-patterns/README.md

 4. Strive for **loosely coupled** designs between objects that interact
 5. Classes should be **open for extension**, but **closed for modification** (_Open-Closed Principle_)
 6. Depend upon **abstractions**.
 Do not depend upon **abstract classes** (_Dependency Inversion Principle_)
+7. Talk only to your **immediate friends**. (_Principle of Least Knowledge_ / _Law of Demeter_)
+> Any method in an object should only invoke methods that belong to
+> 1. The object itself
+> 2. Objects passed in as a parameter to the methods
+> 3. Any object the method creates of instantiate
+> 4. Any components of the object

 # Design Patterns